WallStFam/beyond-rarity-instacheck-js/README.md

 ### Steps
 1. **Create the container element for the BR-InstaCheck widget** where you want it placed within your web page.
 You must set the `id="br-instacheck"` for the BR-InstaCheck package to know where to render the widget.

-   **NOTE**`: the container element does not need to be a `<div>` element but can be any element; the BR-InstaCheck widget will simply be placed inside the specified element.
+   **NOTE**: The container element does not need to be a `<div>` element but can be any element; the BR-InstaCheck widget will simply be placed inside the specified element.
 2. **Import the BR-InstaCheck package** from the CDN at the bottom of your html `<body>` element.
 By placing at the end of the `body`, the web page can load first and then fetch BR-InstaCheck package.
 3. **Initialize the BR-Instacheck widget** after you have imported the package.
 This will run the BR-InstaCheck code to render the widget.